Skip to main content

 Timeline Visualization

-See activity spikes at a glance Filter by time range interactively Correlate events visually Identify patterns over time
+See activity spikes at a glance.
+Filter by time range interactively.
+Correlate events visually across processes.
+Identify patterns over time.

-Natural language queries 'Show camera errors' - instant results No grep expertise required Answers in under 5 seconds
+Natural language queries: 'Show camera errors after 2pm.'
+No grep expertise required.
+Answers in under 5 seconds.

 How It Works